 - Log in to your account

-- Click “Temporarily hide page from search results and remove from cache” and enter the relative URL of the page you wish to remove entirely from search results and Google’s cache.
+- Hit the “New Request” button (keep it on “Remove this URL only”) and enter the URL of the page you wish to remove entirely from search results and Google’s cache

 Google will typically process your request within 24-48 hours.

-- Click “Remove page from cache only” if you’d like the URL to remain but you want the cache for the page to be updated faster.
+- If you’d like the URL to remain but you want the cache and snippet for the page to be updated faster:

-- Click “Temporarily hide directory” if you’d like to remove an entire folder or directory of your site from search results.
+- If you’d like to remove an entire folder or directory of your site from search results:

 If you are looking to ensure your content is being removed as quickly as possible, Google offers an additional tool to remove outdated pages, it is a part of Search Console; but is accessed through the Public Search Console Help page.
 For this application, you do not have to be a verified owner of the website.
 When you enter the URL you wish to delete, the tool will then analyze the URL to determine whether the content was removed.
 If it has, it will process your request as an Outdated Page Removal.
 The immediate detection is protection from unauthorized page removal requests.